infoLab204/autoencoder/README.md

 * Performing classification analysis in terms of support vector machine and multiple logistic regression: Model_classification.R
 To classify MNIST and Fashion_MNIST data set, run Model_classification.R with the codes of all models as the input data.
 Output will be the classification results.

-    Run classifier.R with the following parameters
+    Run Model_classification.R with the following parameters
     ```
     model_class (testX, testY, choice_model, z_code,class_model)
     testX, testY, : text data set , choice_model : "LAE" or "BAE" or "SBAE" or "PCA",